Xu-smog/chatGPT-Academic-Prompt/README.md

 1. The reviewers made some suggestions about my paper.
 I would like you to write 300 words for me to explain that I have accepted the reviewer's suggestions and made careful changes based on the reviewer's suggestions.
 If you can do this, please reply to me with "yes".
 I will send you the reviewer's suggestions in a later conversation.
 2. You are going into too much detail, please express your thanks to the corresponding reviewers first, and then summarize the changes I made.
 Word count about 300 words.
 3. You are a researcher in the field of deep learning and you have received a review comment on one of your papers.
 Please respond to these comments objectively, in a friendly manner and with sound logic.
 3. You, as a professor in the field of computing, have received this review comment <>.
 Please respond to this review based on these sentences <>.
+Please give a direct response to the reply.
+Let's think step by step.
 Your response should be no less than 300 words.
-Let's think step by step.
 5. Here's the reviewer's comment. " "
    Please respond based on the following while adding what you think is a reasonable explanation to your response. " "